Jeff-Mitchell/network-flood-attack-protection/README.md

 The Python file contains a function called `detect_tcp_psh_packets()` which is called from the `packet_in handler` on every packet received but only executes when the `packet_in` is a TCP type packet that has the `TCP_PSH` flag set.
 This results in the function returning true and increasing the PSH packet count for the specific MAC address provided by arguments passed through the function.

-This function is where all of the PSH packet analysis occurs.
+This function is where all the PSH packet analysis occurs.
 An attacker who floods the controller with PSH packets will quickly hit the limit set by the function.
 After some experimenting,l the limit has been set to around 2500 PSH packets and then the attacker will be issued a warning to stop flooding the network, followed by a 60-second traffic ban through the use of a flow rule which will drop all packets with a 60-second `hard_timeout` and `idle_timeout`.

 A downside of this approach is that while a flood attacker will quickly reach the 2500 limit and be blocked, any normal traffic users on the network will slowly tick up to this limit over a longer period (approximately 42 minutes) and then the normal user's traffic will start getting blocked.
 This has been avoided by implementing an additional timing function that calculates the time between packets and calculated the speed of the flow of packets per second.
 There has been a limit of 50 packets per second set on the network, which is more than enough for normal traffic users but very quickly spikes and continues growing during a flood attack.